Predictive Engagement vs Reactive Marketing

 In today’s market, timing is an essential factor for businesses with strong marketing.

-Brands capable of engaging customers earlier in the decision-making process improve conversion, retention and customer experience quality more effectively than brands already using delayed reactive systems.
+Brands that engage customers earlier in the decision-making process improve conversion, retention, and the quality of the customer experience more effectively than brands that rely on delayed, reactive systems.

 Timing Impacts Every Core Marketing Metric